msampaio/rpScripts/README.md

 # Rhythmic Partitioning Scripts

 This repository contains Rhythmic Partitioning Scripts (aka RP Scripts).
-This program is part of a paper written by [Marcos Sampaio](https://marcos.sampaio.me) and [Pauxy Gentil-Nunes](https://pauxy.net) and published at [Brazilian Journal of Music and Mathematics (MusMat)](https://musmat.org/musmat-journal/) [to be released on December 31st 2022].
+This program is part of a paper written by [Marcos Sampaio](https://marcos.sampaio.me) and [Pauxy Gentil-Nunes](https://pauxy.net) and published at [Brazilian Journal of Music and Mathematics (MusMat)](https://musmat.org/wp-content/uploads/2022/12/02-Sampaio-Gentil-Nunes-V6N2_2022.pdf).
 The paper describes the RP Scripts' functionalities and operation.

 RP Scripts are command-line Python scripts designed to extract rhythmic partitioning information from given digital music scores files, plot partitiogram and indexogram, and to create annotated digital music scores files.